opencog/atomspace-rocks/README.md

 * RocksDB is file-based, and so it is straight-forward to make backup copies of datasets, as well as to share these copies with others.
+  (You don't need to be a DB Admin to do this!)
 * RocksDB runs locally, and so the overhead of pushing bytes through the network is eliminated.
 The remaining inefficiencies/bottlenecks have to do with converting between the AtomSpace's natural in-RAM